open-mmlab/mmselfsup/docs/en/advanced_guides/models.md

   for SimMIM.
 - necks, some specifial modules, such as decoder, appended directly to the output of the backbone.
 - heads, some specifial modules, such as mlp layers, appended to the output of the backbone or neck.
-- memories, some memory banks or queues in some algorithm, e.g. MoCov1/v2.
+- memories, some memory banks or queues in some algorithms, e.g. MoCov1/v2.
 - losses, used to compute the loss between the predicted output and the target.

 ## Overview of modules in MMSelfSup